eduardofischermath/homemade_graphs/ISSUES.md

 Need concept of "antipode" vertices which represent a variable and its negation.

 Current method only presents whether there is a solution, it doesn't find one if there is.

+## ISSUE #0055 ONGOING

+Work with Kruskal's and Prim's Algorithm for minimum spanning trees, and merge the same approach (at least Kruskal's) for k-clustering.